cszn/BSRGAN/README.md

 _**Our work is the beginning rather than the end of real image super-resolution.**_

 _______
 - **_News (2021-07-23)_**: After rejection by CVPR 2021, our paper is accepted by ICCV 2021.
-For the sake of fairness, we will not update the trained models in our final version.
+For the sake of fairness, we will not update the trained models in our camera-ready version.
 However, we may updata the trained models in github.
 - **_News (2021-05-18)_**: Add trained BSRGAN model for scale factor 2.
 - **_News (2021-04)_**: Our degradation model for face image enhancement: [https://github.com/vvictoryuki/BSRGAN_implementation](https://github.com/vvictoryuki/BSRGAN_implementation)